frederic-mahe/swarm/README.md

 clustering results, and as datasets grow in size, using *d* = 1 is arguably the best decision.

-With current clustering algorithms, the computation complexity is **quadratic**.
+With current clustering algorithms (including swarm), computation complexity is **quadratic**.
 Multiplying by 10 the size of the dataset increases by a factor 100 the computation time.

-In swarm, using a fixed *d* = 1 value allows a radical change in the algorithm design (while of course remaining exact).
+In the approach taken by swarm, using a fixed *d* = 1 value allows a radical change in the algorithm design (while of course remaining exact).
 That new algorithm, implemented in the python script presented here, has a fantastic property: it has a **linear** computation complexity.
 Increasing the dataset 10 times only increases the computation time by a factor of 10.
 A major change in scalability.

-To give some perspective, the monothreaded python script is already as fast as the C++ multithreaded implementation of swarm on mid-size amplicon datasets (appr.
+To give some perspective, the monothreaded python script is already as fast as the C++ multithreaded "vanilla" implementation of swarm on mid-size amplicon datasets (appr.
 1 million unique amplicons).
 The python script is more than 10 times faster on large amplicon datasets (32 million unique amplicons).
-On an extremely large dataset (154 million unique amplicons!), the script takes only 6 days to run, where the C++ version would take several months on a 16-cores computer.
+On an extremely large dataset (154 million unique amplicons!), the script takes only 6 days to run, where the C++ vanilla implementation of swarm would take several months on a 16-cores computer.

 Early tests with a C version of the key-function of the new algorithm show a 10 times speed-up.
 We can confidently estimate that a smart